top of page

 About

-In addition to teaching and research Dr. Sherman-Wilkins is engaged in professional and community service and sits on the Board of Trustees for PRB, a population research organization in Washington D.C., the Board of Directors for PROMO, Missouri’s Statewide LGBTQ+ Advocacy organization, and most recently, the Board of Directors for the Missouri Foundation for Health.
+In addition to teaching and research Dr. Sherman-Wilkins is engaged in professional and community service and sits on the Board of Trustees for PRB, a population research organization in Washington D.C., Board of Directors for the Missouri Foundation for Health, and is the Inaugural Secretary for the Missouri Council on Aging.
+Locally, he is the current First Vice President and Education Chair for the NAACP-Springfield Chapter.

 Kyler Sherman-Wilkins 4351.jpg